selfishprimate/gerillass-docs/content/docs/latest/screen-agent.md

 # Screen Agent

 {{< featured type="Mixin" name="screen-agent" >}}
-This mixin helps you to style elements based on the screen resolution.
+**Screen Agent** Sass mixin helps you to style elements based on the screen resolution.
 {{< hint info >}}
 Suppose you have two types of photos loading on your site: one for the normal screens, the other one is twice in size for the retina screens.
 In such cases, you may want to use this mixin.
 {{< /hint >}}